Solar-Helix-Independent-Transport/allianceauth-signal-pings/README.md

 # Signal Pings

-This is a simple plugin for [Alliance Auth](https://gitlab.com/allianceauth/allianceauth) to send a "signal" to a discord weebhook when a user does something in auth.
+This is a simple plugin for [Alliance Auth](https://gitlab.com/allianceauth/allianceauth) to send a "signal" to a discord webhook when a user does something in auth.

 ## Current Signals